Brilofori/windows-server-ad-lab/4-security-hardening/Hardening.README.md

 Conclusion

 This evaluation shows that the hardening applied across authentication, Group Policy, firewall, and audit settings worked together to stop all tested attack vectors.
-The project demonstrated not only how to configure defenses, but also how to validate them using attacker tools — giving me a clearer understanding of how Windows security works in practice.
+The project demonstrated not only how to configure defenses, but also how to validate them using attacker tools therefore giving me a clearer understanding of how Windows security works in practice.